 - Represented foundation school in an employment case in which a senior teacher was dismissed for gross misconduct following a football game in which two students claimed to have been injured.

 - Cases concerned with redundancy payment and trial of alternative employment.

 - Apex Masonry Contractors v Everritt (UKEAT/0482/04/SM) – Contract of employment/ sick pay and holiday pay case..

 - Allen v W J Marle t/a Benchley Cleaning (PA/1743/03/TM) – suitable alternative employment/ redundancy case

 - Southwark Carers v Parsons (UKEAT/0775/04/ILB) and Parsons v Southwark Carers (UKEAT/0471/04/MAA) – Late amendment of the ET1 to include a claim for unfair dismissal as a result of making a protected disclosure.

 Morayo is recommended by both Chambers UK and Legal 500 for Social Housing.
+She is also recommended for Property Litigation by The Legal 500.
 The directories note:

 - “She is an excellent barrister, with an in-depth knowledge of her subject – clients love the no-nonsense approach.
 She can win over judges with well-prepared arguments.
 A great advocate and always happy to think outside the box to look for solutions.”
 (Legal 500)